 Mixed Results, But Onto Something

 The study evaluated 538,848 patients, 108,132 of whom did not have psoriasis.
 In the end, less than 1 out of 1,000 psoriasis patients also developed diabetes.
-On the other hand, patients with severe psoriasis were 53 percent more likely to be prescribed hypoglycemic medications as well as insulin.
+On the other hand, patients with severe psoriasis condition were 53 percent more likely to be prescribed hypoglycemic medications as well as insulin.
 Given these mixed results, what is the scientific link between psoriasis and diabetes?

 Its Inflammation is More Than Skin Deep